coolya/some-modelix-samples/README.md

 The [dashboard](/spa-dashboard-angular), an angular app that serves the content of a model, implements such a simple application.
 In this simple case, a user does not need to edit these models from the browser.
-As a result, the simple openAPI implementation `rest-api-json-bulk` is used.
+As a result, the simple OpenAPI implementation `rest-api-json-bulk` is used.

 [<img src="/doc/images/uc-1-read-only-dashboard.svg" width=80% >](https://app.diagrams.net/#Hmodelix/modelix-samples/main/doc/images/uc-1-read-only-dashboard.svg)